JuergenGutsch/blog/_source/_posts/2016-07-04-deploy-aspnetcore-to-azure.md

 - Entity Framework Core setup and initial database seeding

 In this post, I'm going to show you how we setup a continuous deployment stuff for a ASP.NET Core 1.0 project, without tackling TypeScript and Angular2.
 Please Remember: The tooling around .NET Core and ASP.NET Core is still in "preview" and will definitely change until RTM.
 I'll try to keep this post up-to-date.
-I wont use the direct deployment to an Azure Web App from a git repository because of some reasons, I [mentioned in a previous post]({% post_url continuous-deployment-to-azure.md %}).
+I wont use the direct deployment to an Azure Web App from a git repository because of some reasons, I [mentioned in a previous post] .

 I will write some more lines about the other learned stuff in one of the next posts.